lengyijun/polonius-proof/presentation/a.md

 But we only utilize a little functionality in Abella here.

-Coinduction, nable, lambda calculas, pi calculas ...
+Coinduction, nabla, lambda calculas, pi calculas ...

 # But Abella can't prove all truth !
 Gödel's incompleteness theorems